 Premenstrual syndrome (PMS) is a common condition that affects millions of women worldwide, causing a variety of physical and emotional symptoms during the days leading up to menstruation.
 PMS symptoms can range from mild to severe, and may include bloating, cramps, mood swings, fatigue, and headaches.
-While conventional treatments such as over-the-counter pain relievers and hormonal therapies can provide relief for some women, acupuncture has emerged as a holistic and effective alternative for those seeking a more natural approach to managing PMS.
+While conventional treatments such as over-the-counter pain relievers and hormonal therapies may provide relief for some women, acupuncture has emerged as a holistic and effective alternative for those seeking a more natural approach to managing PMS.

 Acupuncture is an ancient Chinese medical practice that involves the insertion of thin, sterile needles into specific points on the body, called acupoints.
 This treatment is based on the concept of Qi, or vital energy, which flows through channels called meridians.
 Acupuncture aims to balance and harmonize the flow of Qi, thereby restoring health and promoting overall well-being.